3 min reading Mon Sep 19 2022

 As a response, organizations increase cybersecurity spending and rush to figure out ways to 'fix the issue'.
 The digital footprint resulting from increased connectivity and digital transformation is not a problem to be fixed but a process to be managed.

 Let's take the example of using application suites like Microsoft Office 365 or Google Workspace.
-The assets that make your digital footprint, like the server on which your website runs, or your email infrastructure, is somewhere in the cloud.
+The assets that make your digital footprint, like the server on which your website runs, or your email infrastructure, are in the cloud.
 This can mean that the management of that system is out of your zone of control.

 If you need help getting started, Ceeyu can support you visualizing your digital footprint and supply chain.
 Connect with us via [email protected]